alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

 ## 📊 Step 1 — Differential Expression Analysis

-The first stage performs a complete RNA-seq differential expression workflow starting from raw GDC/TCGA count files.
+The first stage performs a complete RNA-seq differential expression workflow starting from raw GDC/TCGA count files, and is where the actual statistics happen — everything after this step is visualization of these results.

 ### Main Tasks